dindasigma/redis-playground/go-grpc/exercises/readme.md

 gRPC using HTTP/2.0 as the communication protocol and protobuf as the communication contract between server and client.

 Protocol buffers (protobuf) are a data serialization that is extensible machanism for serializing structured data.
 Once serialized, this protocol produces a binary payload that is smaller in size than a normal JSON payload.
 This serialized binary payload then travel over the binary transport protocol called HTTP/2.0.

 Generate Protobuf:
 ```
-cd proto
-sh order-gen.sh
+make compile
 ```

 HTTP/2.0 support multiplexing, it allows a single user to have multiple responses, and vice versa.